San Jose State University: 20th Century

-In 1942, the old gym (now named Yoshihiro Uchida Hall, after legendary SJSU judo coach Yosh Uchida) was used to register and collect Japanese Americans before sending them to internment camps.
-Coincidentally, Uchida's own family members were interred at some of these camps.
+In 1942, the old gym (now named Yoshihiro Uchida Hall, after SJSU judo coach Yosh Uchida) was used to register and collect Japanese Americans before sending them to internment camps.
+Uchida's own family members were interred at some of these camps.

 In 1963, in an effort to save Tower Hall from demolition, SJSU students and alumni organized testimonials before the State College Board of Trustees, sent telegrams and provided signed petitions.
 As a result of those efforts, the tower, a principal campus landmark and SJSU icon, was refurbished and reopened in 1966.
 The tower was again renovated and restored in 2007.
 Tower Hall is registered with the California Office of Historic Preservation.

 During the 1960s and early 1970s, San Jose State College witnessed a rise in political activism and civic awareness among its student body, including major student protests against the Vietnam War.
 One of the largest campus protests took place in 1967 when Dow Chemical Company — a major manufacturer of napalm used in the war — came to campus to conduct job recruiting.
 An estimated 3,000 students and bystanders surrounded the 7th Street administration building, and more than 200 students and teachers lay down on the ground in front of the recruiters.

+In 1972, upon meeting criteria established by the board of trustees and the Coordinating Council for Higher Education, SJSC was granted university status, and the name was changed to California State University, San Jose.
+However, in 1974, the California legislature voted to change the school's name to San José State University.

 In 1982, the English department began sponsoring the annual Bulwer-Lytton Fiction Contest.

 In 1985, the CADRE Laboratory for New Media was established.
 It is believed to be the second oldest media lab of its kind in the United States.

 In 1999, San Jose State and the City of San Jose agreed to combine their main libraries to form a joint city-university library located on campus, the first known collaboration of this type in the United States.
 The combined library faced opposition, with critics stating the two libraries have very different objectives and that the project would be too expensive.
-Despite opposition, the $177 million project proceeded, and the new Martin Luther King Jr. Library opened on time and on budget in 2003.
-The new library has won several national awards since its initial opening.
+Despite opposition, the $177 million project proceeded, and the Dr. Martin Luther King Jr. Library opened on time and on budget in 2003.
+The library has won several national awards since its initial opening.